top of page

 Karnataka

-It spans a distance of 82 km from Dobbspet and is nearing completion and is expected to open soon.
+STRR Banglore map spans a distance of 82 km from Dobbspet and is nearing completion and is expected to open soon.
 This stretch is critical in connecting the northern and southern parts of the city and will significantly reduce travel time for commuters.

 Covering a distance of 56 km, has been held up due to environmental concerns.
 This phase requires careful planning and approval to ensure that the construction does not have any adverse impact on the surrounding environment.
 The authorities are working closely with environmental experts to come up with a sustainable plan that will mitigate any potential harm to the flora and fauna in the area.